Essential Cooking Techniques

 Pro tip: Cold pan = no sear.
 Wet protein = steaming.
 Crowding = steaming.
 Patience is key.

-Used for: Steaks, chops, chicken thighs, scallops, fish fillets
+Often used for: Steaks, chops, chicken thighs, scallops, fish fillets

 Sautéing